 Did you know?

 • The artificial Christmas tree originated in Germany and was originally made of metal wire and decorated with goose, turkey, ostrich or swan feather.
 The feathers were often dyed green to imitate pine needles.

-• Edsel Ford, further president of Ford Motor Company, wrote the following letter to Santa from Detroit, Michigan: “Dear Santa Claus, I Havent had any Christmas tree in 4 years and I have broken my trimmings and I want a pair of roller skates and a book I cant think of any thing more.
-I want you to think o something more.
-Good by.
-Edsel Ford”
+• Edsel Ford, further president of Ford Motor Company, wrote the following letter to Santa from Detroit, Michigan: "Dear Santa Claus, I Havent had any Christmas tree in 4 years and I have broken my trimmings and I want a pair of roller skates and a book I cant think of any thing more.
+I want you to think of something more.
+Good by." - Edsel Ford

 • The first eggnog made in the US was consumed in 1607 in a Jamestown settlement according to reports by Captain John Smith.

 • In the 16th century, Martin Luther was said to have decorated a small Christmas tree with candles to show his children how stars twinkled through the dark knight.

 Where did the tradition of hanging stockings originate?